 In the morning we went to the harbour to get the first boat to the island.
 It was already busy with tourists at the boarding place.
-My mom had booked a ticket on the internet otherwise it would almost be impossible on short notice to get this early boat.
+My mom had prebooked a ticket on the internet otherwise it would almost be impossible on short notice to get this early boat.
 This first boat left at 9am and that gave us time to go to Table Mountain in the afternoon.
 On our way to Robben Island we had a great view over Cape Town and the Table Mountain.

-History of the Island
+History of Robben Island

-It was a good prison because of the heavy current, sharp rocks and the cold water around the island.
+It was a good secured prison because of the heavy current, sharp rocks and the cold water around the island.
 Autshumato of the Khoisan-tribe was the first prisoner in 1658 on the island.
 The last prisoners were released in the year 1991 and after the ending of the apartheid in 1994, the prison closed in the year 1996.

 When we got to the island we walked towards the prison.
 We entered a gate and after that we were welcomed by a guide.
 There were a couple of buses that would take us for a tour around the island.
 There are several buildings all over the island which were used to isolate a prisoner, but also churches and building were the guards used to live.
 The guide that took us around told us that some prisoners were isolated for months at a time in a small space.
-Horrible!!

 They had tough hours and harse conditions, many of them died while working.
-The former prisoners have laid stones at this place in order to remember.
+The former prisoners have laid stones at this place in order to remember them.

 At the opposite side of the island there is a small restaurant where we had a break, we could get some coffee and use the toilet.
 We saw many Ibis birds.
 They are a protected kind of bird, they are a rare sighting the guide told us.

 When we entered the prison the guide told us that we were free to enter the prison 🙂